View across a London residential district showing a mix of Victorian terraces, mansion blocks, and converted flats stretching to the horizon.

 Apply it

 Ask the agent — or look up on Land Registry directly — for the median sold price of the specific property type you intend to buy.
 Compare that number across your shortlist.
-Ignore the area average.
+Ignore the area headline.

 Finding two